luc1342as2/quiz/README.md

-Quiz about Italy
+Quiz About Italy
-Quiz Game in HTML, CSS, and JavaScript
+I developed this Quiz About Italy as an interactive and educational game using HTML, CSS, and JavaScript.
-This project is an interactive Quiz game built with HTML, CSS, and JavaScript, offering a fun and educational experience across a range of topics.
-It features a clean, responsive user interface, with multiple-choice questions that allow users to test their knowledge and receive immediate feedback.
-The game logic is implemented with JavaScript, managing question display, answer validation, and score tracking, while HTML and CSS provide an engaging and accessible layout.
-This project demonstrates proficiency in web development and front-end design, emphasizing interactivity and user engagement.
+Here's what I brought to the table:
+Engaging Gameplay: The quiz features multiple-choice questions designed to test knowledge about Italy, with immediate feedback on answers.
+Responsive User Interface: I crafted a clean, accessible layout using HTML and CSS, ensuring the quiz is visually appealing and works seamlessly across devices.
+Dynamic Game Logic: Using JavaScript, I implemented the core functionality, including question display, answer validation, and score tracking.
+Skill Showcase: This project highlights my proficiency in web development and front-end design, focusing on interactivity and user engagement.